Skip to content

 If PAW agents don't show up in GitHub Copilot Chat:

-1. Verify agents were installed: Check your prompts directory for *.agent.md files
+1. Verify agents were installed: Check your agent directory for *.agent.md files

 2. Reload VS Code: Ctrl+Shift+P → "Developer: Reload Window"